Skip to main content

 Use a Feelings Chart or Vocabulary Tool

-Many children lack the vocabulary to identify what they’re feeling, which makes the chaos worse.
-A simple feelings chart with faces and emotion words gives children a tool to point at what’s happening inside.
-Over time, this builds the neural pathways for emotional differentiation—the ability to tell feelings apart.
+A lot of kids don't have the words for what they're feeling, and that makes the chaos worse.
+A simple chart with faces and emotion words gives them something to point at when they can't explain what's going on inside.
+Over time, this actually builds the brain pathways for telling different feelings apart.

 3